 *Savings based on 17-street lights, operating on average 12 hrs a day using 100% solar energy, saving 0.166 kg CO2/kWh based on the national fuel mix for energy, June 2023.

-QinetiQ has a target of becoming a Net-Zero company with ambitious near-term GHG emission reduction targets.
-To assist with this ambition, Prolectric assessed our lighting needs, developed a detailed site lighting plan and installed over 129 solar street lights and bollards at our Headquarters at Cody Technology Park.
-The new lights are bright and reliable, improving health and safety during the hours of darkness.
-The lighting is high quality and proving to be robust in harsh weathers.
-All lighting completed so far, has required minimal maintenance and the installation has been well received by both the company and our tenants alike.
+QinetiQ has a target of becoming Net-Zero with ambitious near-term GHG reduction targets.
+To assist, Prolectric assessed our lighting needs, developed a detailed plan and installed over 129 solar street lights and bollards at our HQ.
+The lights are bright and reliable, improving health and safety.
+The lighting is high quality and robust in harsh weather.
+All lighting so far has required minimal maintenance and been well received by our company and tenants.

 Christopher Irons